 You may now be wondering, is it possible to design a vacuum pump that is not contaminated by liquids?
 Yes, there is.
 A liquid ring vacuum pump uses water, or water based coolant, as an integral part of pump design.
 The coolant is drawn into the pump and used as a seal.
 With this type of vacuum pump, only a drain hose back to the machine is required.
 It is never necessary to manually drain the pump.
 When the liquid level in the pump reaches an overflow, excess coolant drains back into the machine coolant tank.
 No operator intervention required.

 As with all equipment, follow the suggested maintenance schedules for the pumps, filters and oil.
-By maintaining your equipment, or, replacing some vacuum pumps with newer technology (liquid separators, liquid ring vacuum pumps) you can enjoy the benefits of a strong and reliable vacuum system in your shop.
+By maintaining your equipment, repairing vacuums, or replacing some vacuum pumps with newer technology (liquid separators, liquid ring vacuum pumps) you can enjoy the benefits of a strong and reliable vacuum system in your shop.

 |Stand Alone Liquid Separator||